CUG-EMI/EM3DANI/README.md

 ## Running the EM3DANI code
-* First, go to the subdirectory of the **EM1DUtils** module, for example:
+* First, you need to build the **Dipole1D** library.
+Go to the subdirectory of the **EM1DUtils** module, for example:
 `cd home/username/code/EM3DANI/src/EM1DUtils/deps`

- and then enter the Julia REPL, to build the **Dipole1D** library by "including" the script *build.jl*, which is like:
+ and then enter the Julia REPL, and "include" the script *build.jl*, which is like:
  ```jl
  julia> include("build.jl")
  ```